HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

    </repository>
    ```

-   For the UAN image recipe, replace the following lines in config.xml:
+   For the UAN image recipe, replace the following lines in `config.xml`:

    ```xml
    <!-- Slingshot SLES15sp4 CN, Nexus repo -->